AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/run_commandline.rst

 .. _eargs:
 :option:`-eargs` :
-  Pass what follows to the machine simulator that eventually executes the program.
+  For cross configurations (with :option:`--target`), pass what follows to the machine simulator that eventually executes the program.
+For native configurations, pass what follows as command line arguments to the executed program.
 If the executable program to run is not provided elsewhere on the command line, the first earg is used for this purpose.